-After eight years living abroad, already well aware of the differences between Paris and Midwestern America, I usually still feel a shock when I go back for my annual visit.
+Even after living in France for eight years, already aware of the differences between Paris and Midwestern America, I still feel a shock of some kind when I go home for a visit.
 A culture shock, naturally.

-It’s normally just details like the abrupt change in what people are wearing once I deplane in Chicago—a lot less black, way more baseball caps—and other things like hearing English all around me and noticing strangers striking up conversations with each other.
-Although it’s sometimes hard to distinguish true culture shock from the disorientation I feel after an eight-hour flight and no sleep.
+It’s mostly details like what people are wearing in Chicago, where my plane lands—a lot less black, way more baseball caps—and other things like hearing English all around me and noticing strangers smiling at each other and striking up conversations.
+Although it can be hard to distinguish culture shock from the disorientation I feel after so many hours of travel on no sleep.

-This kind of reverse culture shock is usually but a momentary disorientation, fading after a day or two once I re-accustom myself to my former everyday landscape.
-I shouldn’t even really call it shock, since I know about and expect these differences.
+This kind of reverse culture shock tends to fade after a day or two once I re-accustom myself to my former everyday landscape.
+I shouldn’t even call it shock, since I know about and expect these differences.

-During my last visit earlier this summer, though, the differences for some reason seemed greater.
-I also found myself paying more attention than usual to all the little things that had changed in my home city since the time I first left.
+But during my last visit earlier this summer, the differences stood out more.
+I also became more observant of all the little things that had changed in my hometown since I first left.
 Improbable new flavors of Mars Bars and M&Ms at checkout counters.
-A laundromat that had become an electronic cigarette shop and a parking lot that used to be a bank.
-New teenage clothing styles I hadn’t noticed before.
-And most disconcertingly, large flat-screen monitors at the train station playing mass-shooting survival instructions (similar to these) on a loop.
+A laundromat that had become an electronic cigarette shop and a parking lot that used to be a pizzeria.
+New teenage clothing styles I hadn’t seen before.
+And most disconcertingly, large flat-screen monitors at the train station playing mass-shooting survival instructions on a loop.

-And then I had a strange experience that went way beyond normal culture shock.
+And then I had a strange experience that went to another level.

-I had been cozily isolated at my parents’ house in the Wisconsin countryside for a week or two, not venturing into town much but spending my time with family and taking advantage of the large kitchen to try out new recipes.
-A visit to my sister in Minneapolis was next on the agenda, and on the way I would need to stop by my bank to reset the PIN number of my debit card.
+I’d been cozily isolated at my parents’ house in rural Wisconsin for a week or two, not venturing into town much but spending time with family and taking advantage of the large kitchen to try out new recipes.
+A visit to my sister in Minneapolis was next on the agenda.
+While there I planned to use my American debit card for the first time in over a year, and I needed to stop by my bank to reset the PIN number.

-I felt fine when I entered the mainly empty branch office, where I was greeted a tall, solidly built man in his 30s who looked inordinately happy to see me.
+I felt fine as I stepped into the nearly empty branch office, where I was greeted by a tall, solidly built man in his 30s who looked inordinately happy to see me.
 A dark-haired young woman behind a counter seemed to share his feeling.
-To my surprise, this unnerved me.
-I stopped where I was for a moment, halfway between the door and the counter, to collect myself while the two of them smiled broadly in my direction as if I were a celebrity.
+As the only customer on the premises, I was the sole focus of their attention.
+Suddenly unnerved, I stopped where I was for a moment, halfway between the door and the counter, attempting to collect myself while the two of them continued smiling broadly in my direction as if I were a celebrity.
 This was of course completely normal, I knew, especially in a semi-rural area of the Midwest.
-But their attentiveness somehow struck me as aggressive.
-I went up to the woman to explain what I was there for, hoping I could get the PIN number changed without too much delay.
+I’d been greeted like this in the US countless times before moving to France, but this attentiveness now struck me as aggressive.
+Still, I went up to the woman to explain what I was there for, hoping I could get the PIN number changed without too much delay.

 “How are you doing today?” the woman asked, before I could speak.
-I had a curious urge to back away and almost narrowed my eyes at her.
-How can she be so personal when we’ve never met?
-And yet, countless times in my life, I reminded myself, strangers had inquired as to my well-being and I’d never been bothered.
+I almost narrowed my eyes at her.
+How can she be so personal when we’ve never met until this moment?
+And yet, on infinite occasions in my life, I reminded myself, strangers had inquired as to my well-being and I’d never been bothered.
 In fact, it was nice that she’d asked.
-Feeling more and more out of place, I managed to react as a normal American would, telling her I was fine and returning the question before going into the situation with my card.
+Feeling more and more out of place, I managed to react as a normal American would, telling her I was fine and returning the question before getting into my problem with the debit card.